 “Fun, sober party” need not be an oxymoron.
 It’s very possible to throw a shindig without alcohol or drugs — and it can be a blast.
 Life in recovery — especially in early recovery — is full of sober firsts: dates, dinners, events, holidays, relationships, just to name a handful.
-Having fun at parties without drugs and alcohol is a big one of the lists of firsts.
+Having fun at parties without drugs and alcohol is a big one on the list of firsts.

 If you’ve been in alcohol or drug addiction treatment, you’ve likely learned tips for staying sober in social situations.
 Those may include things like attending parties where people will be drinking or using drugs with a sober friend; only staying for a brief amount of time, and having an exit plan if things start going south.
 Though any type of party — sober or not– may bring up triggers, skirting substances all together and throwing your own sober party is a wonderful way to nix the most triggering component of all as you start socializing in recovery.